faun/dotfiles/README.md

+# Dotfiles

 ## About these dotfiles

 These are config files to set up a system the way I like it.
+I primarily use Vim for development.
+I develop mostly on Mac OS.
+In Ruby.
+For the web.
+With CoffeeScript.
+If you don't do all of these things on a regular basis, move along.
+There's not much here that will do you any good.

+## Installation

+#### Prerequisites:

+* Rake
+* Git >= 1.7.10

 ### Step 1: Clone the repository with submodules

     # Make src directory if it doesn't exist
     mkdir -p ~/src

-    # Clone this repository to your machine & initialize submodules (submodule init requires git >= 1.6.5)
+    # Clone this repository to your machine & initialize submodules
     git clone --recursive git://github.com/faun/dotfiles ~/src/dotfiles

 ### Step 2: Install